Breville Bambino Espresso Machine Review

 Let’s talk about how you can brew coffee to your own settings.

-Repeat all the steps, get your portafilter in, and then hold down your dosing setting in this case double shot for about three seconds.
+Repeat all the steps, get your portafilter in, and then hold down your dosing setting in this case, double shot for about three seconds.

-Your machine will then start brewing and it is now your job to stop it when you have reached your desired amount.
+Your machine will then start brewing, and it is now your job to stop it when you have reached your desired amount.

 I wanted to pull my shot a little bit shorter, so I just pressed it when I wanted to stop.

-It stopped brewing, and now it has saved that setting so the next time you brew and just press the button.
+It stopped brewing, and now it has saved that setting so the next time you brew and press the button.

 It will pull it out to that previously decided amount, pretty nifty, pretty easy.